-I’m proposing a comeback of the bread basket.
-What if we served bread that was worth writing home about?
+I’m proposing a comeback of the bread basket; a bread that was worth writing home about.
 What if the dinner rolls were so impressive that they could be served as a standalone appetizer or side dish that people were excited to eat?
 What if you are destined to be the delightful human that brings a skillet full of these cheesy dinner rolls to the next dinner party, and they’re so good that everyone begs you to bring the bread every year from here on out?
 Sounds pretty epic, huh?

 These cheesy dinner rolls are soft and fluffy yeast rolls filled with gooey morsels of mozzarella cheese and seasoned with Italian herbs and garlic.
 These are like a mozzarella stick meets Parker house roll, and I am not even remotely mad about it.
 Although they’d be delightful on their own, we up the ante here by serving them alongside a tangy spiced tomato sauce.

 To prepare cheesy dinner rolls, we start by making the dough.
 Yeast dissolves over warm water and milk and is added to some melted butter and olive oil.
 Next we stir in some sugar, salt, garlic powder, and onion powder.
-The flour comes next, and then we knead the dough until it is smooth and only slightly tacky.
-Allow the dough to proof in a warm spot in your kitchen for an hour and a half before you shape and form your rolls.
+The flour comes next, kneading the dough until it is smooth and only slightly tacky.
+Allow the dough to proof in a warm spot before you shape and form your rolls.

 Cut your dough into about 15 equal-sized portions and flatten each ball out into a round.
-Place a square of part-skim mozzarella in the center of the dough and pinch the edges into the center to enclose the cheese.
-Place each roll seam side down in a greased pan and allow them to rise for just a few more minutes.
-When you’re ready to bake, brush the rolls with water and sprinkle on additional cheese, Italian herbs, salt and pepper.
+Place a square of part-skim mozzarella in the center of the dough and pinch the edges into the center.
+Place each roll seam side down in a greased pan and allow them to rise for just a few minutes.
+When you’re ready to bake, brush the rolls with water and sprinkle on additional cheese, and Italian herbs.

 Allow your cheesy dinner rolls to cool slightly before serving.
-Warm up a cup or so of Lucini tomato sauce (I prefer the Spicy Tuscan Tomato Sauce here), and serve it to dip your cheese-filled rolls in.
+Serve them with a cup or so of Lucini tomato sauce (I prefer the Spicy Tuscan Tomato Sauce here).
 The rolls are tender and extremely flavorful, a perfect compliment to the tangy sauce.
-This dish works great as an appetizer but also makes a strong case for a bread side that people will really be pumped to eat.
-If you make them in advance you can re-warm prior to serving, just make sure that the cheese melts through on the inside.
+If you make them in advance, re-warm prior to serving, making sure that the cheese melts thoroughly.